-The popular belief is that there is a drinking epidemic among young people.
-In reality, alcohol drinking by youth continues to drop.
+The popular belief is that there is a drinking is rising among young people.
+In fact, alcohol drinking by youth continues to drop.
 Research in more prosperous parts of the world shows “solid evidence” of less drinking by young people since 2005.
-In fact, surveys in the U.S. and some other countries demonstrate drops in drinking by youth since about 1980.
+In fact, surveys in the US and some other countries shows drops in drinking by youth since about 1980.
 So these declines may largely be a continuation of earlier trends.

 I. The Study

-Analysts reviewed the research evidence published during 2005-2017.
+Analysts reviewed the research published during 12 years.
 The evidence suggests that drinking has dropped at all consumption levels.
-However, the highest consumers often tend to resist this pattern.
+But the heaviest drinkers often tend to resist this pattern.
 This is consistent with much data since the 1980s.

-The decrease is strong among those who are underage to drink.
-Surprisingly, it’s often higher among males.
+The overall drop is strong among those who are underage to drink.
+And it’s often higher among males.
 In some countries, disadvantaged youth resist the decline.
-However, African-American y oung people have rather consistently had higher rates of abstention and lower rates of consumption among drinkers.
+Yet African American youth have rather consistently had higher rates of abstention.
+Also they have lower rates of consumption among drinkers.

 Some people believe that the widespread use of digital devices has impacted consumption.
 Yet the authors found no evidence to support that belief.1